 Financial Results

 Analytic instruments assess corporate financial performance by giving a summary of how the business incurs its revenues and expenses through both operating and non-operating activities.
 These tools also show the net profit or loss incurred over a specific accounting period, typically over a fiscal quarter or year (Helfert, 2002).
-The income statement analysis provides valuable insights into how effectively management is controlling expenses and investment.
-These analysis tools use income statements to calculate financial ratios to reveal the rate of return the business is earning, which shows how well the company is investing the money under its control (Helfert, 2002).
+The income statement analysis provides valuable insights into how effectively management is controlling expenses and investment (Helfert, 2002).

 Ratios calculated using the income statement provide information on the profitability of a company and the efficiency of the enterprise.
 The Gross Profit Margin and the Pretax Profit Margin give a snapshot on the profitability of the business; on if the corporation is moving in a direction that is earning money or losing it (Helfert, 2002).